Unboxed-Software/solana-course/content/compressed-nfts.md

 ### SPL State Compression and Noop Programs

 The SPL State Compression Program exists to make the above process repeatable and composable throughout the Solana ecosystem.
-It provides instructions for initializing merkle trees, managing tree leafs (i.e. add, update, remove data), and verifying leaf data.
+It provides instructions for initializing Merkle trees, managing tree leafs (i.e. add, update, remove data), and verifying leaf data.

 The State Compression Program also leverages a separate “no op” program whose primary purpose is to make leaf data easier to index by logging it to the ledger state.